 Document Exchange and Disclosure Stage

-The AAA’s rules set up guidelines for the exchange of documents and also of disclosure.
+The AAA’s rules set up guidelines for the exchange of documents and disclosure.
 It gives all parties access to relevant information, evidence, and documentation regarding the case.
 A complete and transparent system is necessary.

 Hearings.